scritcash/scrit-whitepaper/scrit-whitepaper.md

     signatures.
 -   Root of parameter tree (see section [Parameter tree](#parameter-tree) below).
--   List of signatures to fulfill ACS that sign all of the above fields.
 -   List of access control scripts in the order of input DBCs.

+The global list of user signatures contains one entry per input DBC that consists of all signatures that are required to fulfill the corresponding ACS.
+Each signature signs the corresponding hash of the input DBC and the hash of the global set of input parameters.

 The mint local set of input parameters that is sent to a single mint contains only a list of lists of mint signatures and the corresponding